 The United States announced Tuesday that it will abstain for the first time in 25 years on a U.N. resolution condemning America's economic embargo against Cuba.

 By Edith M. Lederer and Matthew Lee, Associated Press

 After a ribbon cutting ceremony and a performance from a Cuban band, 150 passengers boarded the JetBlue flight flying from Fort Lauderdale, Florida, to Santa Clara, Cuba.

 By Nana Adwoa Antwi-Boasiako

 The United States and Cuba have commenced talks aimed at normalizing long-strained relations, but support for this turning point is not universal.
 Gwen Ifill talks to Indira Lakshmanan of Bloomberg News from Havana about opposition from Capitol Hill and the…

 By PBS NewsHour

 WASHINGTON — The Obama administration is putting a large dent in the U.S. embargo against Cuba as of Friday, significantly loosening restrictions on American trade and investment.

-By Bradley Klapper, Associated Press and Michael Weissenstein, Associated Press
+By Bradley Klapper, Michael Weissenstein, Associated Press

 George Cabot Lodge asks why Republicans want to deny the Cuban people the better life that he predicts will come with U.S. investment in their country and deny American business new opportunities.